What Constitutes a Millionaire?

-What to include in net worth calculations is commonly the subject of debate and many people calculate it differently.
+What to include in net worth calculations is commonly subject to debate.

-The "no" side argues that only his liquid assets should be considered.
+Those who would argue Joe is not a millionaire might say only his liquid assets should be considered.
 These include his mutual funds, stock funds, and cash.
-Some people would also count the value of his retirement account; others wouldn't, given that those assets are protected from bankruptcy filings.
+Some people would also count the value of his retirement account – others wouldn't, given that those assets are protected from bankruptcy filings.
 Either way, John Doe is not a millionaire once those personal belongings are left out of the equation.

 Yet another school of thought would adjust the value of John's house, car, and personal possessions.
 Yes, he needs to live somewhere, but he doesn't need a $350,000 house.
 They would "credit" him with a housing allowance, and count any excess toward his net worth.